 Burial on Private Land

-There is an increased trend in today’s society for maximum consumer choice.
+There is an increased trend for maximum consumer choice.
 This leaflet aims to provide information on using alternative sites for burials.

 Recently this form of burial has obtained media coverage and numbers have significantly increased.
 Much of this has been due to the Natural Death Centre, a charity formed to support a less formalised routine for funerals, as well as a better approach to death generally.
 They have issued a handbook and a further publication called ‘Green Burial’, which explains how to arrange these burials within the legal and planning requirements.